cchesser/java-perf-workshop/docs/content/docs/jmc/method_profiling.md

 ## <i class="fas fa-compass"></i> Explore

 * Walk around to look at other areas where you are spending time in your code.
-  * In many cases you find that there are very expensive areas of code that you cannot change (as you may not own it), but you can dictate whether or not it should be executed (or executed as frequently.
+  * In many cases you find that there are very expensive areas of code that you cannot change (as you may not own it), but you can dictate whether or not it should be executed (or executed as frequently).

 ### <i class="fas fa-question"></i> Follow Ups